bryanwhiting/blog/christianity/no-empty-chairs.md

 But I think for most people who leave the church, they struggle with this concept on the other side.
 They want to know how to identify themselves to those who are still in the church.
 They want relationships with their family members and don't know how to do that since so much of their life has been in the church.

 I was talking to my friend the other day at church and he felt like he had to identify, "I don't really come that often, so I guess I'm like less active or something?"
-People like identities, and they try to categorize themselves.
+People like identities, and they try to categorize themselves.[^1]

 This language misaligns their focus.